-The 20/20 Catalysts Program is an award-winning interactive three-month program that connects First Nations, Inuit and Métis Catalysts to a network of Indigenous and non-Indigenous Clean Energy Project Mentors and Coaching Specialists involved in clean energy project development both on and off-grid, including: solar and wind farming, hydro, biomass, and geothermal, both on and off-grid.
+The 20/20 Catalysts Program is an award-winning interactive three-month program that connects First Nations, Inuit and Métis Catalysts to a network of Indigenous and non-Indigenous Clean Energy Project Mentors and Coaching Specialists involved in clean energy project development both on and off-grid, including: solar and wind farming, hydro, biomass, and geothermal power, and energy efficiency upgrades.

-As a Catalyst you will learn from Program Mentors, Coaches and each other by sharing experiences and lessons learned from past projects.
+As a Catalyst you will learn from Program Mentors, Coaches, and fellow colleagues through shared experiences and lessons learned from past projects.
 Ultimately, you will walk away from the Program with the skills, tools, and resources to maximize the social and economic benefits their community gains through participation in clean energy projects.

 The ultimate goal of the 20/20 Catalyst Program is for Indigenous communities to feel confident and prepared to partner on clean energy projects; and benefit the most out of those partnerships.
 Communities will be ready to capitalize on projects presented to them and seek out clean energy development opportunities of their own.

 Our On-site Intensive Sessions are held at unique facilities situated in the heart of Canada’s natural landscape.
 These facilities foster a comfortable learning environment that enables creativity and collaboration, and are selected strategically based on their proximity to clean and renewable energy projects.

 Below are the locations for 2022.